 But don't miss out on it because the offer ends Friday.

-Yeah, it's uh audio sum by 28 and uh Robert Gibbs this afternoon and the White House uh said that uh the uh Obama, the regime is gonna keep Goldman's money.
+And Robert Gibbs this afternoon at the White House said that the Obama, the regime, is going to keep Goldman's money.

-They're not gonna return the one million dollars in campaign contributions from Goldman to the regime.
+They're not going to return the $1 million in campaign contributions from Goldman to the regime.

-Anybody outside or inside the White House suggested that uh the regime might want to give back any donations that came from Goldman Sachs personnel.
+Anybody outside or inside the White House suggested that the regime might want to give back any donations that came from Goldman Sachs personnel?

-President doesn't take and didn't in the campaign take pack money.
+The president doesn't take and didn't in the campaign take PAC money.

 Doesn't take money from registered federal lobbyists.

-From again that first speech on Wall Street in two thousand seven, the second speech in March of two thousand eight in the same venue we're gonna go to, and then anybody that watched the campaign from sort of mid September on, obviously uh the focus was on uh what to do on Wall Street.
+And then anybody that watched the campaign from sort of mid-September on, obviously the focus was on what to do on Wall Street.

-Isn't Goldman's money as dirty as Abramov's is?
+Isn't Goldman's money as dirty as Abramoff's is?

-So Gibbs' point is hell no, we're not giving the money back.
+So Gibbs' point is, hell no, we're not giving them money back.

 They knew what they were in for.

-We made it clear we were out to destroy 'em.
+We made it clear we were out to destroy them.

-Uh even from our speech in two thousand seven to Wall Street on said, no, we're not giving the money back.
+Even from our speech in 2007 to Wall Street, Austin, no, we're not giving them money back.

 There's a report that you have also had meetings with Wall Street executives and specifically a fundraiser with them in New York, including executives at Goldman Sachs.